zouzias/REK/README.md

 <h2>
 Implementation Details
 </h2>
-The proposed algorithm has been entirely implemented in C. REK-BLAS is an implementation of REK (as described in the above paper) with two additional technical features.
+The algorithm (REK-BLAS) has been entirely implemented in C. REK-BLAS is an implementation of REK (as described in the above paper) with two additional technical features.
 First, REK-BLAS uses level-1 BLAS routines for all operations REK and secondly REK-BLAS additionally stores explicitly the transpose of A for more efficiently memory access